Agresoft/Shooter-Tycoon/README.md

 Another simple clicker game, this is simply a test.

+----------- Version 0.0.5 Build 16 Hotfix #1 ---------------
+- Actually added the new art to the repo, as they were not automatically added via IntelliJ.
+- fixed a placeholder event when the first upgrade button was pressed, it disappeared.
+Instead now it greys out and can not be clicked again.

 ----------- Version 0.0.5 Build 16 -----------
 - Added some art for the sell button and the first upgrade.
 Yes, it's bad.
 No, I don't care.
 - Edited a few of the button settings to make them slightly better looking.